ocsf/ocsf-schema/CONTRIBUTING.md

 ### Key Terminology

 1. **Field**: A field is a unique identifier name for a piece of data contained in OCSF.
 Each field also designates a corresponding data_type.
-2. **Object**: An object is a collection of contextually related fields, and other objects.
+2. **Object**: An object is a collection of contextually related fields and other objects.
 It is also a data_type in OCSF.
 3. **Attribute**: An attribute is the more generic name for both fields and objects in OCSF.
 A field is a scalar attribute while an object is a complex attribute.
 4. **Event Class**: An event is represented by an Event Class, which are a particular set of attributes (including fields & objects) representing a log line or telemetry submission at a point in time.
 5. **Category:** A Category organizes event classes that represent a particular domain.